Kang: Very well. No abortions for anyone!

-In the third book, Lupin tells an anecdote about a boggart that came across two people at once; one was most afraid of flesh-eating slugs and the other was most afraid of headless corpses.
+- In Harry Potter and the Prisoner of Azkaban, Lupin tells an anecdote about a boggart that came across two people at once; one was most afraid of flesh-eating slugs and the other was most afraid of headless corpses.
 The boggart, possibly attempting to combine "slug" and "headless", turned into half a slug, which, as Lupin points out, is not nearly as scary.

 "'Nature sets her gifts on the right hand and on the left.'
 Those conditions which flatter hope and attract desire are so constituted that as we approach one we recede from another.
 There are goods so opposed that we cannot seize both, but by too much prudence may pass between them at too great a distance to reach either."

 - In Honor Harrington, Manticore politics includes the Liberal, Progressive and Conservative parties, who are wrong and often evil, and the Centrist party, who are right.
 The Conservative party only cares about the noble's rights, and do not resemble most real life conservative parties.
 The Liberal party does resemble real life left wing parties, although in the book the leaders privately say their welware policies are just vote buying schemes, and the main sympathetic Liberal character states she disagrees with her party on everything except their opposition to genetic slavery which doesn't exist in real life.
 The Centrists are pretty much real life Libertarians.
 There are no parties to their economic or religious right on Manticore, but the author named his preferred party the Centrists anyway.